On cohesive powers of linear orders: Cohesive powers of computable copies of omega

 We investigate the cohesive powers of computable linear orders of type $\omega$.
 Observe that an infinite linear order has type $\omega$ if and only if every element has only finitely many predecessors.
 We rely on this characterization throughout.
-Though not part of the language of linear orders, every linear order $\mc{L}$ of type $\omega$ has an associated successor function $S^{\mc{L}} \colon |\mc{L}| \imp |\mc{L}|$ given by $S^{\mc{L}}(x) = \text{the $\prec_\mc{L}$-immediate successor of $x$}$.
-For the standard presentation of $\omega$, the successor function is of course given by the computable function $S(x) = x+1$.
-It is straightforward to check that a computable copy $\mc{L}$ of $\omega$ is computably isomorphic to the standard presentation if and only if $S^\mc{L}$ is computable.
+Though not part of the language of linear orders, every linear order $\mc{L}$ has an associated immediate successor relation $S^{\mc{L}} \subseteq |\mc{L}| \times |\mc{L}|$, where $S^{\mc{L}}(a, b)$ holds for $a, b \in |\mc{L}|$ if and only if $b$ is the $\prec_\mc{L}$\nobreakdash-immediate successor of $a$.
+As explained in~\cite{Moses}*{Section~3}, a computable linear order $\mc{L}$ is $1$\nobreakdash-decidable if and only if the immediate successor relation $S^{\mc{L}}$ is computable.
+It is straightforward to check that a computable copy $\mc{L}$ of $\omega$ is computably isomorphic to the usual presentation $(\Nb, <)$ if and only if $S^\mc{L}$ is computable.
+Thus the computable copies of $\omega$ that are computably isomorphic to the usual presentation are exactly the $1$\nobreakdash-decidable copies of $\omega$.